Drunk driving: Cognitive processes

+Field sobriety testing

+To attempt to determine whether a suspect is impaired, police officers in the United States usually will administer field sobriety tests to determine whether the officer has probable cause to arrest an individual for suspicion of driving under the influence (DUI).
+The Preliminary Breath Test (PBT) or Preliminary Alcohol Screening test (PAS) is sometimes categorized as part of field sobriety testing, although it is not part of the series of performance tests.
+Commercial drivers are subject to PBT testing in some US states as a "drug screening" requirement.

+Laws by country

+The laws relating to drunk driving vary significantly between countries, particularly the BAC limit before a person is charged with a crime.
+Thresholds range from the limit of detection (zero-tolerance) to 0.08%.
+Some countries have no limits or laws on blood alcohol content.
+Some jurisdictions have multiple levels of BAC for different categories of drivers.
+In some jurisdictions, impaired drivers who injure or kill another person while driving may face heavier penalties.
+Some jurisdictions have judicial guidelines requiring a mandatory minimum sentence for certain situations.
+DUI convictions may result in multi-year jail terms and other penalties ranging from fines and other financial penalties to forfeiture of one's license plates and vehicle.
+In many jurisdictions, a judge may also order the installation of an ignition interlock device.
+Some jurisdictions require that drivers convicted of DUI offenses use special license plates that are easily distinguishable from regular plates, known in popular parlance as "party plates" or "whiskey plates".

 Implied consent laws

 There are laws in place to protect citizens from drunk drivers, called implied consent laws.
 Drivers of any motor vehicle automatically consent to these laws, which include the associated testing, when they begin driving.

-In most jurisdictions (with the notable exception of a few, such as Brazil), refusing consent is a different crime than a DWI itself and has its own set of consequences.
-There have been cases where drivers were "acquitted of the DWI offense and convicted of the refusal (they are separate offenses), often with significant consequences (usually license suspension)".
+In most jurisdictions (with the notable exception of a few, such as Brazil), refusing consent is a different crime from drunk driving itself and has its own set of consequences.
+There have been cases where drivers were "acquitted of the DWI [driving while intoxicated] offense and convicted of the refusal (they are separate offenses), often with significant consequences (usually license suspension)".
 A driver must give their full consent to comply with testing because "anything short of an unqualified, unequivocal assent to take the Breathalyzer test constitutes a refusal."
 It has also been ruled that defendants are not allowed to request testing after they have already refused in order to aid officers' jobs "to remove intoxicated drivers from the roadways" and ensure that all results are accurate.

 United States

-Implied consent laws are found in all 50 U.S. states and require drivers to submit to chemical testing, called evidentiary blood alcohol tests, after arrest.
-These laws have thus far been shown to be in compliance with the Constitution and are legal.
-Implied consent laws typically result in civil law consequences (but applying criminal penalties), such as a driver's license suspension.

-In order to invoke implied consent, the police must establish probable cause.
-Field Sobriety Tests (FSTs or SFSTs), Preliminary Breath Tests (PBTs) are often used to obtain such probable cause evidence, necessary for arrest or invoking implied consent.

-Some states have passed laws that impose criminal penalties based upon principles of implied consent.
-However, in 2016, the Kansas Supreme Court ruled that Kansans who refuse to submit to either a breath or blood test in DUI investigations cannot be criminally prosecuted for that refusal.
-The court found unconstitutional a state law making it a crime to refuse such a test when no court-ordered warrant exists.
-In its 6-1 ruling, the court found that the tests were in essence searches and the law punishes people for exercising their constitutional right to be free from unreasonable searches and seizures.